0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 At this point, the handshake is complete and the encrypted session is established.
 Note:
    In TLS 1.3, the key exchange is included in the ServerHello, and the exact key generation method depends on the chosen cipher suite and TLS version.
 Modern browsers almost always use ephemeral ECDH for key exchange.
+TLS 1.3 also supports 0 RTT handshakes if the client has previously connected

 # HTTP & Encapsulation
 NOTE: